1. What kinds of special educational needs does the academy make provision for?

 6. How will equipment and facilities to support students with special educational needs be secured?
 How accessible is the school?

 At Walthamstow Academy students are required to move between floors throughout the day.
-This can involve significant movement and navigation of stairs but we do have a lift which is accessible to those students who require it.
+This can involve significant movement and navigation of stairs.
+There is a lift which is accessible to those students who require it.
+Should the students need to evacuate the building specific staff are trained to use the emergency evacuation chairs.

-There are 8 disabled toilets at Walthamstow Academy.
+There are 8 accessible/gender neutral toilets at Walthamstow Academy.

-We have made sure that there is good lighting and brail signs on doors for all visually impaired students, and handrails on stairs to support student movement.
+We have made sure that there is good lighting, Braille signs on doors for all visually impaired students and handrails on stairs to support student movement.

 Walthamstow Academy has a designated disabled parking area.
-This allows safe access to the school to taxis and parents/carers bringing students to school.
+This allows safe access to the school for staff, taxis and parents bringing students to school.

 We work closely with health professionals, including occupational therapists, physiotherapists and others as required.